James4Ever0/notes/Worth Trying Remote Computer Connection.md

 ```bash
 ssh -v -N -L <local_addr>:<remote_addr> -R <remote_addr>:<local_addr> <user>@<remote_host>
 ```

+remote or local address must at least have port number specified, optionally with host address like: `[host]:<port>`

 `-L` opens a local port at local address and forward to remote address. `-R` opens a remote port at remote address and forward to local address. `-N` disable the tty connection. `-v` shows the debug info.